Frequent Drunk Driving Topics, Consequences for 1st, 2nd, 3rd Offense, Refusing Chemical Test

 • No other person with in the household of the petitioner can supply transportation.

+An appeal based upon hardship is the most common type of implied consent appeal that we file on behalf of clients.
 Upon winning a hardship appeal, a restricted license is granted for remaining duration of the implied consent suspension.
 Hardship appeals are filed in the circuit court where the underlying offense occurred.
-In addition, most circuit court judges require a substance abuse evaluation for the hardship appeal.
+In addition, most circuit court judges will require a substance abuse evaluation for the hardship appeal.
+The c

 Appeals based upon legal grounds: Any person may appeal an implied consent suspension based upon legal grounds.
 An appeal based upon legal grounds means that you are asking a circuit court judge to overrule the decision of the Secretary of State referee because: